ijmccallum/life-dashboard/README.md

 # life-dashboard

+http://www.hygen.io/express <<< looks like this might do the trick for code generation!

 A dashboard composing multiple small apps.
 Each instance you run will be stand alone.
 If you run multiple instances, they will be able to communicate with each other: syncing / other stuff.

 The APIs for each app will be defined as OpenAPI spec files first, the CRUD code will be generated from these spec files.
 See the root ./openapi.yaml file for the whole spec - it references the child apps for their details.